 The 15 inch macbook Retina display is 2880 by 1800 px.
 (Amazing) This is currently a size twitter accepts (they used to shrink large images) however twitter does this weird thing where it chops off the top 5 pixels of the image.
 Don’t worry, our template is marked appropriately.

 Here is the best solution we currently have for sizing issues.

 1. Design a 2880 by 1800 px background image that has a solid color on its outer most edges.

 2. In twitter design settings, set your profile background color to match the hex value of the solid color in your image.

 3. If you are creating patterned image, or want to have a large photograph as your background you can implement a radial vignette or gradient that makes the edges one solid color.

 Remember these basic rules

 - Match your image background hex color with a chosen twitter background color (to make it seamless).
 Our template is to make sure your important design content stays within the macbook size.

-- Use JPEG Mini to shrink the size (in MB) of your JPEG photo so it doesnt take too long to load
+- Use JPEG Mini or another image shrinking program to shrink the size (in MB) of your JPEG photo so it doesn’t take too long to load for users.

 - Design around the twitter content in the center.